Art by Quiu_bagan

 Steel Skies

-Harold Murphy
+Haraldr-Auðumbla // Harold Murphy

-March 22nd, 2001
+March 22nd, 2002

 • Hal always keeps at least one of every hero he summons, never using up the last of an ally.
-Everyone has some purpose for being there, and he was proved right as Heroes received refines, Resplendant attire, and remixes over the years.
+Everyone has some purpose for being there, and he was proved right as Heroes received refines, Resplendent attire, and remixes over the years.

 • Hal wore glasses up until awakening his powers in Book VI, which corrected his eyesight in the remaining eye.